William Castle: Grandmaster of Exploitation Cinema

 - GIMMICK: Castle wanted as a "gimmick" to install brushes near the seats that would rub against theater patrons legs to simulate bugs crawling but it was turned down.
 A million-dollar life insurance policy was taken out on the film's star, a cockroach named "Hercules".

 This 1993 comedy directed by Joe Dante (Gremlins) stars John Goodman as producer/director Lawrence Woolsey who was clearly a stand-in for William Castle.
 It will take you right back to the days when Castle was promoting his films with all kinds of crazy gimmicks like the ones we listed above.
-Matinee even has a film within the film called MANT which is based on classic B sci-fi films like Them!, The Fly and The Alligator People.
+Matinee even has a film within the film called MANT! which is based on classic B sci-fi films like Them!, The Fly and The Alligator People.
+The audio/visual gimmicks Wooolsey creates for the film are "Rumble Rama" and "AtomoVision".